About Moving Forward

 IHCDA selected two developers – BWI, LLC and Pedcor – to participate in an Innovation Workshop coordinated by ESN.
 ESN gathered dozens of subject matter experts in the areas of transportation, energy efficiency, the built environment, systems integration and policy and finance to come together and collaboratively to leverage some of the most advanced energy technologies and designs and achieve substantial cost savings for families.

 At the Innovation Workshop, the developers and their teams spent two very active days working in a collaborative process to set goals and identify opportunities, challenges, and integrated solutions to overcome those challenges.
 This resulted in developing two high-level plans that would meet the “stretch goals” agreed upon by the workshop participants.
 The plans are now being used to guide project development, with funding awards from IHCDA anticipated by the end of 2016.
 Pedcor selected a site in Bloomington, Ind. for its development and BWI selected a site in Fort Wayne, Ind.
-Both developers are expected to break ground in 2017.
+Both developers have broken ground and are in construction.
+Grand openings are expected between the fall of 2018 and spring of 2019.

 Moving Forward 2.0

 As ESN and IHCDA prepared for the next Innovation Workshop, two substantial changes were made in the program.
 First, rather than select developers, IHCDA selected two Community Action Agencies (CAAs) to serve as the leads for the teams.
-Second, a larger focus will be placed on breaking the generational cycle of poverty for the families of these two affordable housing developments, an area in which Community Action Agencies have significant expertise.
+Second, a larger focus is placed on breaking the generational cycle of poverty for the families of these two affordable housing developments, an area in which Community Action Agencies have significant expertise.